• Skip to primary navigation

 To build a Simple Freezer Alarm with Buzzer Circuit follow the below mentioned steps:

-• Put all parts on PCB like shown in circuit diagram.
+• First, put all parts on PCB like shown in circuit diagram.

-• Use solder to fix all parts on PCB and be sure all wires are connected good and strong.
+• Use solder to secure all parts on the PCB and make sure all wires connect securely and firmly.

-• One side of R1 connects to positive power and other side connects to base of transistor T1.
+• Now one side of R1 connects to positive power and other side connects to base of transistor T1.

-• Collector of T1 connects to base of T2 and emitter of T1 connects to negative power line.
+• After that, collector of T1 connects to base of T2 and emitter of T1 connects to negative power line.

-• One side of buzzer connects to collector of T2 and other side connects to positive line but passes through diode 1N4007.
+• Also, one side of buzzer connects to collector of T2 and other side connects to positive line but passes through diode 1N4007.

 • Use small switch between positive power and collector of T1 as this switch is for ON/OFF and reset.